 The collection was acquired from editorial cartoonist Glenn “Marty” Stein, who started drawing editorial cartoons and illustrations for the Orlando Business Journal.
-Afterwards, Marty worked for The Apopka Chief, and finally 8½ years for La Prensa (Orlando), a Spanish-language newspaper where he created weekly editorial cartoons in Spanish, in addition to his original comic strip El Oasis for over 3½ years.
-The New York-based ImpreMedia purchased La Prensa in January 2006, and Marty’s twice refusing to sign an agreement surrendering all of the rights to his cartoons and his name “in perpetuity” resulted in him being let go from the newspaper in August 2008.
+Afterwards, Marty worked for The Apopka Chief, and finally 8½ years for La Prensa (Orlando), a Spanish-language newspaper where he created weekly editorial cartoons in Spanish.
+In addition, he wrote and drew his original comic strip El Oasis for over 3½ years.

 Dr. Walter Kingsley Taylor papers include professional correspondence, pre-publication drafts, page proofs, corrected proofs, final copies, and working copies, unbound color prints and final printouts of his published monographs: Florida Wildflowers in their Natural Communities; Florida Wildflowers, a Comprehensive Guide; Andre-Michaux in Florida; A Guide to Florida Grasses; and, Florida Wildflowers: A Comprehensive Guide.
 In addition, a final copy of Introducing Florida Grasses sent to University Press of Florida.